hsuwanying/music-streaming-analytic/README.md

 </blockquote>

 # Solution
 The original goal of this kaggle challenge is to improve the recommender system that can accurately predict and suggest a track the user will listen more than 30 seconds.
-Positive User experience matters to business success and is crucial when measuring product performance.
+Notheless, having positive **User experience** matters to business success and is crucial when measuring product performance.
 Besides predicting whether a user would skip a song or not to create a recommender system, in this project, I conducted a user preference analysis to generate insights from user age, user activities, music preference and listening patterns into the user experience to optimize Deezer's recommendation system.

 ## Process
  - Business Background Research